grapebread/bababooey/README.md

 ## Extra Features

-- Most if not all cases for `cd` should be implemented but note the bugs below
+- All cases for `cd` except for `cd -` should be implemented but keep in mind section below

 ## Bugs and Things to Know